 If this hasn’t worked for you, try going back to the same window from Step 3 and clicking Uninstall Device then Uninstall.
 Restart your computer, and Windows will download the drivers again.

 Data recovery can be made a lot easier with a few simple steps.
 Some of these steps can be performed immediately, while others are more for protecting your data in the long-run.
+Here are some actionable steps you can take that may allow you to avoid recovering files from unallocated space in the future.

 Conclusion